stanley-gu/standardsCh/chapter.md

 understand how individual proteins, metabolites and genes contribute quantitatively to the phenotypic response.
-Lee Hood, president of the Institute of Systems Biology in Seattle, US, defines it similarly as "the identification of the elements in a system and the analysis of their interrelationships so as to explain the emergent properties of the system".
+Lee Hood, president of the Institute of Systems Biology in Seattle, US, defines it similarly as "the identification of the elements in a system and the analysis of their interrelationships to explain the emergent properties of the system".
 Even so, some believe systems biology to be concerned with the collection of high-throughput data while others consider the elucidation of protein-protein networks and gene networks to be its hallmark.
 Certainly, both are vital prerequisites for understanding systems but neither alone can offer great *insight* into how networks operate dynamically.

-Systems Biology is the natural progression of classical molecular biology from a descriptive to a quantitative science and is concerned with the dynamic response of biological networks.
+Systems biology is the natural progression of classical molecular biology from a descriptive to a quantitative science and is concerned with the dynamic response of biological networks.